funql/funql-docs/docs/learn/parameters/limit.md

 The `limit` parameter restricts the maximum number of items returned in a single response.

-It is commonly used to retrieve a subset of results, such as the first item in a list.
+It is commonly used to retrieve a subset of results, such as the first few items from a list.

 === "REST"